The first step in the home buying process is to get pre-approved for a mortgage.

 - 579 or under = Bad

 Cash to Close

-Lenders also want to see some funds available after you close which lenders refer to as “cash reserves.”
+Lenders also want to see some funds available after you close, which lenders refer to as reserve funds.
 The reserve amount can vary based upon the type of loan being applied for or a particular lender’s own internal guidelines.

 Being pre-approved for a mortgage is necessary

 In today’s marketplace, sellers expect to see a pre-approval letter.